Overview to Document Accessibility

-- Changes needed to take place in the current creation and production stage.
+- Changes required in the creation and production stage

 PLEASE NOTE: This is an overview of the accessibility production workflow.
 Accessibility Ontario offers several hands-on workshops teaching how to make accessible Word, InDesign and PDF documents.
 View our upcoming training sessions.